jsa-research/limbus-buildgen/README.md

 (*Note:* At the moment this only builds a bootstrap makefile for itself.
 Not very useful...)

 ## Test
-As sea-strap.js uses Mocha as its test runner, first make sure it is installed:
-`npm install -g mocha`
+As sea-strap.js uses Mocha as its test runner, first make sure it is installed with `npm install -g mocha`

-Then run the tests:
+Then run the tests using `mocha`
-`mocha`

 ## Copyright
 sea-strap.js - A "build anywhere" C/C++ makefile/project generator.